 The internal auditors will design procedures to address each of the audit assertions.

-For example, to audit the existence assertion for inventory, the internal auditor will perform a physical count of inventory items — preferably on May 31st.
-The auditors will print the detail inventory listing and verify that each physical item is in the warehouse.
+For example, to audit the existence assertion for inventory, the internal auditor will perform a physical count of inventory items — preferably on May 31st if we’re going back to the example claim from earlier.
+The auditors will print the detailed inventory listing and verify that each physical item is in the warehouse.
 If the listing includes 30 maple dining room tables, for example, all 30 of the tables must be identified in the warehouse.

-- Fixed Assets: An auditor will review the title for large assets, such as machinery and equipment, to ensure that the company owns assets.
-This procedure addresses the rights assertion.
+- Fixed Assets: An auditor will review the title for large assets, such as machinery and equipment to ensure that the company owns assets.
+This procedure addresses the assertion of the right.

 - Long-term debt: Auditors compare the loan balance, interest rate, and maturity date listed in the accounting records to the lender’s statement.
 This step confirms that the long-term debt balance is correct.

-Creating an internal control department is time consuming and expensive, but your business will realize some big benefits.
+Creating an internal control department is time-consuming and expensive, but your business will realize some big benefits.
 Internal auditors can reduce the amount of time and money you must pay a CPA firm to complete an external audit.
-If your internal audit staff is well trained, the CPA firm can rely on their work and reduce their hours spent on your audit.
+If your internal audit staff is well trained, the CPA firm can rely on their work and reduce the hours spent on your audit.

 Internal auditors can also identify procedures that can be improved.
 If, for example, you generate invoices using an outdated software system, an auditor can point out flaws in the system and recommend a new system to increase accuracy.

 Most importantly, internal auditors can test your procedures to prevent theft.
-If, for example, a single employee can write checks and also reconciles the checkbook, you firm is at risk for theft of cash.
+If, for example, a single employee writes checks and also reconciles the checkbook, your firm is at risk for theft of cash.
 The internal auditor can recommend new procedures to separate those two duties and reduce the risk of theft.